Gluten Free Maple Flan is a wonderful nutrient-rich treat!

 - Carefully remove from the oven and let cool.
 Once you can grab the ramekins, put them onto a towel on the countertop, and empty the water from the baking dishes.
 Refrigerate the custards until time to serve, a few hours is best.

-- When ready to serve, use a sharp knife around the edge of each flan, then put a plate on top, and invert the plate and the ramekin, lift off the ramekin and serve.
+- When ready to serve, use a sharp knife around the edge of each flan (to loosen the edges so it comes out easily), then put a plate on top, and invert the plate and the ramekin, lift off the ramekin and serve.

 - 3 large eggs